Level algebras and $\boldsymbol{s}$-lecture hall polytopes: Gorenstein -lecture hall polytopes

-To show the other direction we employ Lemma \ref{GorLemma}.
-Since the characterization given in Lemma \ref{GorLemma} essentially requires finding integer solutions to linear equations, we first deduce some divisibility conditions that will later prove useful.
+To show sufficiency, we employ Lemmata~\ref{GorLemma} and ~\ref{lem:H-DescriptionConeOverPolytope}.
+Since the characterization given in Lemma~\ref{GorLemma} essentially requires finding integer solutions to linear equations, we first deduce some divisibility conditions that will later prove useful.
+Note that this gives us the following